JohnDDuncanIII/messagefaces/README.md

 Just click on the sender's contact card in your address book, then pick a local or remote (web) image.
 The image will then be copied into your profile directory's "Images" folder.

 # Changelog
+1.2.5 (2016-04-25)
+- implement a dirty hack that will only apply the column to the mailnews view when the preference is enabled

 1.2.4 (2016-04-24)
 - add custom mailnews column; cache gravatar images; enable x-face styling through #fromBuddyIconXFace element (for example, in the userChrome.css file).